Prescription and Remake Policies

 Eyeglasses & Contact Lens Return Policy

 Eyeglass lenses are custom made devices and are not refundable.
-However, we will be happy to correct any problems you may experience.
+However, we will be happy to troubleshoot any problems you may experience.
 For more information please see the Eyeglass Rx Changes section below.
-Frames may be returned for exchange within 30 days if in perfect condition.
-However, if new lenses are required for the new frame, a lab service charge will apply equal to 30% of the lens cost.

-Prepackaged contact lenses may only be returned if the original packaging is not opened or written upon.
+Prepackaged contact lenses may only be returned if the original packaging is in sellable condition and not opened or written upon.